khalid-hussain/shaheen/chap6.md

 hold the flag of the Frontier Falcon.
 Don't worry Badr, I'm not only good at giving orders, I'm also good at taking orders."

-Moosa and Al-Zaghairi, along with their comrades, followed Al-Zeghel's example and changed into Badr's soldiers' uniform, ready to join the mission.
+Musa and Al-Zaghairi, along with their comrades, followed Al-Zeghel's example and changed into Badr's soldiers' uniform, ready to join the mission.

 After a while, Badr bin Mughira rode out of the fort with 3,000 horsemen